-- twopc enable: This flag needs to be turned on. - twopc_coordinator_address: This should specify the address (or VIP) of the VTGate that VTTablet will use to resolve abandoned transactions. - twopc_abandon_age: This is the time in seconds that specifies how long to wait before asking a VTGate to resolve an abandoned transaction.
+- twopc\enable: This flag needs to be turned on. - twopc\coordinator\address: This should specify the address (or VIP) of the VTGate that VTTablet will use to resolve abandoned transactions. - twopc\abandon\age: This is the time in seconds that specifies how long to wait before asking a VTGate to resolve an abandoned transaction.

-With the above flags specified, every master VTTablet also turns into a watchdog.
-If any 2PC transaction is left lingering for longer than twopc_abandon_age seconds, then VTTablet invokes VTGate and requests it to resolve it.
-Typically, the abandon_age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).
+With the above flags specified, every primary VTTablet also turns into a watchdog.
+If any 2PC transaction is left lingering for longer than twopc\abandon\age seconds, then VTTablet invokes VTGate and requests it to resolve it.
+Typically, the abandon\age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).